-To help him deal with his own long lasting “depression”, he created Dynamic Mindfulness.
+To help him deal with his own long lasting “depression”, he created Breathwork, Meridian Movement & Meditation™.
 From his sources of inspiration he took the essence of what worked for him , left out what didn’t and added what was his own using the motto : ‘Adapt what is useful, reject what is useless, and add what is specifically your own” , by Bruce Lee.

-He likes hiking, bouldering, Ecstatic Dance and (Wim Hof like – cold water) swimming outdoors.
+He likes hiking, bouldering, Ecstatic Dance and (Wim Hof style / cold water) outdoors swimming.

-It is his goal and passion to bring mindfulness and movement into the workplace in an effective, efficient, accessible, lighthearted way.
+It is his goal and passion to bring breathwork, movement and meditation into the workplace in an effective, efficient, accessible, lighthearted way.

-His latest project is The MindBody Lab, which combines meditation and movement “stress hacks” from the most effective, effecient and accessible sources.
+His latest project is The MindBody Lab, which combines meditation and movement “stress hacks” from the most effective, efficient and accessible sources.

 Disclaimer: Ivar is far from being enlightened, realized or always being mindful.
-In other words he’s till fully human, yet on his mindfulness, spirtitual and therapeutical journey he has gathered an effective “toolbox” to deal with life’s “stress” challenges, like a burn out, depression and trauma in a constructive way.
+In other words he’s still fully human, yet on his mindfulness, spiritual and therapeutic journey he has gathered an effective “toolbox” to deal with life’s “stress” challenges, like a burn out, depression and trauma in a constructive way.